rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 This poses an issue for a candidate proc macro `please_expand` API: if we can't expand a macro, how do we know if the macro is *unresolvable* or just unresolvable *now*?
-How does a proc macro tell the compiler to 'delay' it's expansion?
+How does a proc macro tell the compiler to 'delay' its expansion?

 ## Desirable behaviour